EricXuCui/UE4-CPP-Gyroscope-Powered-Melee-Project/README.md

 IDE: Visual Studio 2019 C++

 This project doesn't include any art resources!
-It only includes the basic source codes!
-Such as the character cpp file and header file.
+It only includes cpp source codes; Such as the character cpp file and header file.
-You may download my github file to watch the demo video!
+You may download my github file to watch the demo video.

 We developed a project by using C++ on the Unreal Engine 4 (UE4) platform with gyroscope technology (Motion Sensors, n.d.) at its core, the game’s character movements are controlled.
 Through simple tilt or movement, players can execute slashes, stabs, blocks with shields, and more, with each action depleting energy reserves.
 Besides, it includes the RPC feature which is fully compatiable with multiplayer games!